 Consequences of Infection

 Serious illness rarely occurs, but complications can include neurological involvement (e.g., pain and muscle weakness or paralysis) and fulminant hepatitis (acute liver failure), especially during pregnancy, resulting in fetal loss and death.
 Death occurs in about 20% to 25% of pregnant women if they are infected during the third trimester.

 Travelers who develop symptoms of HEV infection during or a few weeks after travel should seek urgent medical attention (especially if the traveler is pregnant, has a weakened immune system, or a preexisting liver disease).

 Most cases of HEV infection resolve spontaneously within a few weeks.
 Treatment is mainly supportive; ribavirin (antiviral) therapy is effective in cases of severe infections.

-Observe food and beverage precautions and hand-hygiene (frequent and thorough handwashing practices) measures, especially after using the bathroom and before preparing or eating food; avoid eating raw or inadequately cooked pork (including traditional regional products).
+Observe food and beverage precautions and hand hygiene (frequent, thorough handwashing), especially after using the bathroom and before preparing or eating food; avoid eating raw or inadequately cooked pork (including traditional regional products).
 See Food and Beverage Precautions.

 A vaccine has been licensed in China (not elsewhere) and is in clinical trial in the US